-Beach: Contact person: Local authority: Telephone no:
+Beach: Local authority:

+Contact person:

 Date

 Escherichiacoli / Fa ecal co oliforn n

-0
+☺

 < 250cfu/100ml

-۲
+(2)

 >250cfu/100 ml

-Intestinal Enteroco cci / Fa aecals strepto ococci
+Intestinal Enteroco cci / Fa aecal s strepto cocci

-0
+☺

 <100/100 ml

-۲
+(2)

 >100/100 ml

 Blue Flag and bathing water quality What do the results mean?
 This beach has met the Blue Flag water quality standards.
-The bathing water is continuously monitored for the different Faecal streptococci / Intestinal enterococci types of bacteria shown in the tables.
+The bathing water is continuously monitored for the different types of bacteria shown in the tables.
 The bathing water is tested at least every 31 days.
-In the table, you can see when the water has been analysed and how many bacteria were found. ☺ Below 100 A small number of bacteria tells you that the water is very clean - a high number of bacteria tells you that the water may be polluted and could contain bacteria from sewage.
-Above 100 og the season
+In the table, you can see when the water has been analysed and how many bacteria were found.
+Faecal streptococci / Intestinal enterococci ⊕ Below 100 A small number of bacteria tells you that Excellent bathing water the water is very clean - a high number of bacteria tells you that the water may be polluted and could contain bacteria from sewage. e Above 100 ng the season